The Low-Energy Effective Theory of Axions and ALPs: ALP couplings to the SM

 The physical ALP mass is given by the sum of the explicit soft breaking term $m_{a,0}^2$ and the contribution to the mass generated by non-perturbative QCD dynamics \cite{Bardeen:1978nq,Shifman:1979if,DiVecchia:1980yfw}, such that at lowest order in chiral perturbation theory

 where $f_\pi\simeq 130$\,MeV is the pion decay constant.
-The generalization of this relation to values of $m_{a,0}^2$ that are not small compared with $m_\pi^2$ will be discussed in Section~\ref{sec:chiPT}.
-Whereas for the classical QCD axion (with $m_{a,0}^2=0$) there is a strict relation between the mass and the coupling to gluons, the presence of the additional contribution $m_{a,0}^2$ allows for heavier ALPs, which however are still naturally much lighter than the scale $f$.
+The correction to the first term in this relation will be discussed in Section~\ref{sec:chiPT}.
+Whereas for the classical QCD axion (with $m_{a,0}^2=0$) there is a strict relation between the mass and the coupling to gluons, the presence of the additional contribution $m_{a,0}^2$ allows for heavier ALPs, which however are still naturally much lighter than the scale $f$ as long as the ALP is a pseudo Nambu--Goldstone boson and the shift symmetry is effective.
 It is possible to generate this additional contribution dynamically using non-abelian extensions of the SM, in which additional instanton contributions arise \cite{Holdom:1982ex,Holdom:1985vx,Dine:1986bg,Flynn:1987rs,Choi:1988sy,Choi:1998ep,Rubakov:1997vp,Berezhiani:2000gh,Hall:2014vga,Hook:2014cda,Fukuda:2015ana,Dimopoulos:2016lvn,Agrawal:2017ksf,Gaillard:2018xgk}, or using the recently proposed mechanism of axion kinetic misalignment, in which the axion shift symmetry is explicitly broken in the early universe \cite{Co:2019jts}.
 It is thus possible to generate an ALP mass significantly larger than the contribution from QCD instantons while preserving the Peccei--Quinn solution of the strong CP problem.

 The ALP couplings $\bm{c}_F$ to the SM fermions can, in principle, have a non-trivial structure in generation space, thereby giving rise to flavor-changing neutral current interactions mediated by ALP exchange.
 The phenomenological constraints on such couplings are very strong, especially for light ALPs, which can be produced in the decays of kaons or $B$ mesons \cite{Batell:2009jf,Izaguirre:2016dfi,Choi:2017gpf,CidVidal:2018blh,Gavela:2019wzg,MartinCamalich:2020dfe,inprep}, and which can give sizable contributions to flavor-changing transitions in the lepton sector \cite{Bauer:2019gfk,Cornella:2019uxs,Calibbi:2020jvd} and to electric dipole moments \cite{Marciano:2016yhf,DiLuzio:2020oah}.
 In extensions of the SM in which the new-physics scale $\Lambda=4\pi f$ is not very far above the TeV scale, the coupling matrices $\bm{c}_F$ must have a hierarchical structure in order to be consistent with these constraints.
 From the point of view of model building, such a structure can be ensured by imposing the principle of minimal flavor violation \cite{DAmbrosio:2002vsn}.
 Under this hypothesis, the matrices $\bm{c}_Q$ and $\bm{c}_q$ in the quark sector can be expanded as